Tax Liabilities for My Home-Based Business

 The home office deduction is typically done on a square-footage basis.
 “Say, one room of the house, or a portion, like half the living room.
 So if it’s one-eighth of the size, you deduct one-eighth of the costs,” Darby says.

 This can include monthly rent or mortgage payments, the taxes, and utilities like electricity and heating.
-Other expenses may be exclusive to the business and can be written off or deducted, such as a new desk, office supplies and gas mileage.
+Other expenses may be exclusive for business purposes and can be written off or deducted, such as a new desk, office supplies and gas mileage.
 “Every dollar saved is a dollar earned,” says Darby, who has claimed such expenses himself when he was a self-employed writer.

 “Above all else, keep good records.
 The one bugaboo for anyone self-employed is they don’t keep track as well as they should.
 Most is pretty simple: You have to pay your tax bill four times a year and your mortgage once a month, and subtracting one-eighth, or whatever the percentage is, isn’t that big of a deal.
 But for other things, I recommend the shoebox method, which is to take all your expense receipts and throw them in a shoebox to add up at the end of the year.
 Most people aren’t likely to keep an ongoing daily set of books as readily as a shoebox.
 You can sit down and do your records at one time instead of regularly maintaining them over the course of the year.”